Lee Sung-yeol

 Lee Sung-yeol (Korean: 이성열; Hanja: 李成烈; born August 27, 1991), known mononymously as Sungyeol, is a South Korean singer and actor.
 He is a member of the South Korean boy band Infinite and its sub-group Infinite F.

 Biography

-Lee Sung-yeol was born and raised in Yongin, Gyeonggi-do.
-He has a younger brother named Lee Dae-yeol, who is also signed with Woollim Entertainment and is a member and leader of the boy group Golden Child which debuted in August 2017.
+Lee Sung-yeol was born on August 27, 1991, in Suji-gu, Yongin, Gyeonggi-do.
+He has a younger brother named Lee Dae-yeol, who was also signed with Woollim Entertainment and was a member and leader of the boy group Golden Child which debuted in August 2017.

 On February 15, 2013, Lee graduated from Daekyeung University, majoring in Applied Music with fellow Infinite members Sung-kyu, L, Dong-woo and Hoya.

 Career

 Pre-debut

 Prior to debut, Lee appeared in the television series as an extra such as Boys Over Flowers, Good Job, Good Job, and Jolly Widows.
 He originally planned to debut as an actor, and was once an actor trainee under SM Academy.